History of equity and trusts: Emergence of the Court of Chancery

 Medieval Lords Chancellor tended to be either senior clerics (Bishops and Archbishops) or experienced lawyers.
 Thus, when asked to deal with petitions asking for some special redress from the common law they did so from their own conscience, often drawing wisdom from Biblical or Philosophical conceptions of what was just in a particular case.
 It is important to remark that originally they were seen as merely addressing particular cases and could neither affect parties not named in the decrees the Chancellor gave nor change the law.
 These decrees 'enjoined' the parties to act in a particular way, giving rise to Equity's distinctive remedy: the Injunction.
 While the Common Law almost invariably awarded money damages, Equity was able to force defendants to act a particular way on penalty of being imprisoned for contempt court.

-Before 1400, a lot of the petitions involved cases where a feudal superior had abused their privileged position for which the plaintiff sought redress.
-Between 1400 and 1600, however, it is possible to detect a shift.
+Before 1400, a lot of the petitions involved cases where a feudal superior abused their privileged position for which the plaintiff sought redress.
+Between 1400 and 1600 however, it is possible to detect a shift.
 The Chancellor still decided the cases solely on his conscience, but recourse to his court ceased being an exceptional matter and started to become more normal.
 Indeed, by 1579 it had become a busy court that was regularly sending away poor litigants, which would have been the staple of its earlier business, in order to address more substantial disputes.